fluencelabs/ethdenver-hackathon/web3-examples/Readme.md

 where the artifacts directory serves as a convenient destination for the wasm files we create with the build process.

 Recall from the [create a service](https://fluence.dev/docs/services-development) docs that a service is comprised of one or more modules.
 For for the purposes of a our tutorial, we are working with a "fat" service, i.e., one service with multiple modules.
 For all intents and purposes, this is not advisable but helpful for keeping things tight for this overview.

+Before we proceed, make sure you have an ethereum node running and ready to connect.
+If you prefer to use a node-as-a-service, we recommend [Alchemy](https://www.alchemyapi.io/), which offers a generous free account.
 ### Getting Started With Fluence and Web3 Services
 [WASM](https://developer.mozilla.org/en-US/docs/WebAssembly) is a relatively new concept and WASM for backend  is even newer, e.g., [wasmer](https://github.com/wasmerio/wasmer), [WASI](https://github.com/CraneStation/wasi), but maturing at a rapid clip.
 Yet, there are still limitations we need to be aware of.
 For example, sock support and async capabilities are currently not available.
 Not to worry, we can work around those constraints without too much heavy lifting and still build effective solutions.